migmolrod/browser-dashboard-pwa/docs/docs/requirements/user-stories/preferences.md

 Feature: Default preferences
   In order to ensure the application works immediately without requiring user configuration As a Developer
-  I want the system to provide default preferences for new users when they register
+  I want to provide default preferences for new users when they register

   Scenario: Create default preferences on registration ("happy path")
     Given a new user "john_doe" has just registered